mdavis-xyz/mdavis.xyz/pages/mms-guide/content.md

 Interconnectors are the transmission links between the regions.
-Sometimes they are the kind of transmission line you would expect, with a few cables strung between a line of towers.
+Sometimes they are the kind of transmission line you would expect, with a few thick wires strung between a line of towers.
 Sometimes they are more of an abstraction over several smaller lines, as a ["hub and spoke" simplification](https://wattclarity.com.au/articles/2019/03/price-setting-concepts-an-explainer/).

 Interconnectors are bidirectional.